sailpoint-oss/developer.sailpoint.com/products/idn/tools/sdk/powershell.md

 ---
 id: powershell-sdk
-title: Powershell SDK
+title: PowerShell SDK
-pagination_label: Powershell SDK
+pagination_label: PowerShell SDK
-sidebar_label: Powershell
+sidebar_label: PowerShell
 sidebar_position: 3
 sidebar_class_name: powershellsdk
 keywords: ['powershell', 'sdk']
-description: Learn how to use the Powershell SDK in this guide.
+description: Learn how to use the PowerShell SDK in this guide.
 slug: /tools/sdk/powershell
 tags: ['SDK']
 ---

-## Start using the Powershell SDK
+## Start using the PowerShell SDK

-Learn how to use the Powershell SDK in this guide.
-The Powershell SDK has some pre-built code examples you can use to build tools that can interact with IdentityNow (IDN).
+Learn how to use the PowerShell SDK in this guide.
+The PowerShell SDK has some pre-built code examples you can use to learn how to build tools that can interact with IdentityNow (IDN).

-The Powershell SDK includes the following functionality:
+The PowerShell SDK includes the following functionality:
 - [APIs](#apis):
 	- All [V3](https://developer.sailpoint.com/idn/api/v3) and [Beta](https://developer.sailpoint.com/idn/api/beta) APIs are available.
 	- The following V2 APIs are available: